The Legend of Zelda: Ocarina of Time/Unused Textures

 ID 04

-Like the effects used when Gohma takes some damage and contains a particle to gray blood.
-But are using two effects: ovl_Effect_Ss_Sibuki and ID 03.
-Maybe the ID 04 was designed to be used by Gohmas.
+Similar to the effects used when Gohma takes damage, and contains a particle to gray blood, though these are two different: ovl_Effect_Ss_Sibuki and ID 03.
+Maybe ID 04 was intended for Gohmas.

 ID 07

-This effect resembles blood, unlike the colors blue and green as we see during the game, the red color would make the game a little more violent.
+This effect resembles blood.
+Unlike the colors blue and green, as seen in-game, the red color is a bit more violent.